bonachylauriel/AircrackAttack/README.md

 ## License

-LazyAircrack is under the terms of the [MIT License](https://www.tldrlegal.com/l/mit).
+Aircrack is under the terms of the [MIT License](https://www.tldrlegal.com/l/mit).